 - What accomplishments have they publicized in news releases?

-By compiling this information in a uniform format, you’ll find it easier to spot similarities and differences between firms — and to organize your thoughts for interviews.
+By compiling this information in a uniform format, you’ll find it easier to spot similarities and differences between firms.
+This will help organize your thoughts for interviews.
 Ultimately, you want to create “benchmark” profiles — which later will help you assess whether a firm’s “employment brand promise” stands up to the reputation your research is uncovering.

 - Bar associations